 If you let it, your negative self-talk can be an invitation to get curious about why it’s showing up.
 Usually, there’s a fear hiding behind that negative self-talk.
 Get curious about what that fear is so you can deal with it directly as opposed to getting paralyzed by your self-talk.

 Once again, this will require you to pay attention to what you’re thinking.
 Writing down the negative thoughts is a great way to start and then start asking why.
 Why are you thinking that thought?
 I’ve found asking why will typically lead you to other questions that can unearth the fear that’s hiding.

 Getting to the root of what’s behind negative self-talk can be a game changer for you.
 It’s like peeling back the curtain to reveal what’s really running the show of your life.
 I’ve got a FREE resource for you to help you learn the truth.

 Download the Truth Behind Negative Self-Talk and start getting a handle on your negative thoughts today.

 Here’s to you leveraging your negative self-talk and rising into your greatness.

 From my heart to yours,

 P.S: If you are struggling with negative thinking and you are ready to be free from them once and for all, let’s talk.
-Click here to schedule a complimentary Greatness Activation Call with me.
+Click here to schedule a complimentary call with me.
 On this call, we’ll look at what it is you really want for yourself, what’s been standing in the way of you achieving it, and what it will take to move you from where you are to where you want to be.
 The call is absolutely free and is my gift to you.